Linus Pauling: Wartime work

 Pauling had been practically apolitical until World War II.
 At the beginning of the Manhattan Project, Robert Oppenheimer invited him to be in charge of the Chemistry division of the project.
-However, he declined, not wanting to uproot his family.
+He declined, not wanting to uproot his family.

 Pauling did, however, work on research for the military.
 He was a principal investigator on 14 OSRD contracts.
 The National Defense Research Committee called a meeting on October 3, 1940, wanting an instrument that could reliably measure oxygen content in a mixture of gases, so that they could measure oxygen conditions in submarines and airplanes.
 In response Pauling designed the Pauling oxygen meter, which was developed and manufactured by Arnold O. Beckman, Inc. After the war, Beckman adapted the oxygen analyzers for use in incubators for premature babies.

 In 1942, Pauling successfully submitted a proposal on "The Chemical Treatment of Protein Solutions in the Attempt to Find a Substitute for Human Serum for Transfusions".
-His project group, which included J. B. Koepfli and Dan Campbell, developed a possible replacement for human blood plasma in transfusions: polyoxy gelatin (Oxypolygelatin).
+His project group, which included Joseph B. Koepfli and Dan H. Campbell, developed a possible replacement for human blood plasma in transfusions: polyoxy gelatin (Oxypolygelatin).

 Other wartime projects with more direct military applications included work on explosives, rocket propellants and the patent for an armor-piercing shell.
 In October 1948, Pauling, along with Lee A. DuBridge, William A. Fowler, Max Mason, and Bruce H. Sage, was awarded a Presidential Medal for Merit by President Harry S. Truman.
-The citation credits him for his "imaginative mind", "brilliant success", and "exceptionally meritorious conduct in the performance of outstanding services”.
+The citation credits him for his "imaginative mind", "brilliant success", and "exceptionally meritorious conduct in the performance of outstanding services".
 In 1949, he served as president of the American Chemical Society.